Khloe Kardashian Claims ‘Kim Needs To Get Her Priorities Straight’

 In many ways, Kardashian thrived in 2016, with the launch of denim line Good American, as well as her reality weight loss program Revenge Body With Khloe Kardashian.

 Following her divorce from Odom, Kardashian was linked to everyone from NBA player James Harden to Trey Songz.
 More recently, Kardashian has confirmed her relationship with Cleveland Cavaliers player Tristan Thompson.
-The reality star dropped the bomb with a post of the two in matching Marvel Comics halloween costumes on her Instagram.
+The reality star dropped the bomb with a post of the two in matching Marvel Comics Halloween costumes on her Instagram.

-Thompson has been appearing regularly in the reality star’s recent Instagram posts, including a series of shots of the two celebrating New Years Eve together in Miami.
+Thompson has been appearing regularly in the reality star’s recent Instagram posts, including a series of shots of the two celebrating New Year’s Eve together in Miami.

 Happy New Year!!!
 May you always be surrounded by the love you are deserving of!
 May Gods blessings continue to rain on us all! ❤️